efatto/e-account/sale_order_margin_state/README.rst

 |badge1| |badge2|

-This module add a bi-directional connection from Odoo to WHS software.
+This module add a margin state in sale order line.

 **Table of contents**